ska-telescope/developer.skatelescope.org/src/tutorial/vault.rst

                {{- b64enc (printf "%s:%s" (get .Secrets "username") (get .Secrets "password")) -}}
    EOF

 Again, using two shells, we can observe the deployment's logs and change the value in Vault.
-To facilitate viewing the logs of multiple pods in a deployment, we can use `stern <https://github.com/stern/stern/releases>`_:
+To facilitate seeing the logs of multiple pods in a deployment, we can use `stern <https://github.com/stern/stern/releases>`_:

 .. code-block:: bash
-   :caption: Update the secret in Vault and monitor synchronization
+   :caption: Update the secret in Vault and monitor synchronisation

    # Shell #1: Change value in Vault
    eval $(make vault-cli-config)